Cease and Desist Letter Template

 What is a cease and desist letter?

-A cease and desist letter is a formal document sent to an individual or organization, requesting them to stop (cease) and refrain (desist) from a specific action that is causing harm or infringement.
-It typically serves as a warning before legal action is taken and is used to protect the sender's rights or interests, such as intellectual property, harassment, or breach of contract.
+A cease and desist letter is a formal document sent to an individual or organization demanding they stop a specific action that is causing harm.
+The letter serves as a written warning before legal action and creates a record that you attempted to resolve the matter outside of court.

 Cease and desist letters are commonly used in situations involving: